 - Jesus stopped a woman from being stoned to death and said he did not condemn her (John 8:11).

-- Jesus calls us to forgive a person who sins against us, not just one time but 70 times 7, or a limitless amount of times.
+- Jesus calls us to forgive a person who sins against us, not just one time but 70 x 7 (seventy times seven), or a limitless amount of times.
 (Matthew 18:22)

 - Perhaps most powerful of all, Jesus forgave those who crucified him while he was still hanging on the cross dying.
 (Luke 23:24)